alchemyplatform/aa-sdk/site/packages/aa-core/smart-account-client/middleware/index.md

 ## Use custom middleware using `ClientMiddlewareConfig` in `SmartAccountClientConfig`

-For each middleware, there exists a default that `SmartAccountClient` uses, but these defaults can be overridden flexibly with your custom middleware function upon the creation of the client by using `ClientMiddlewareConfig` included in `SmartAccountClientConfig` used as `createSmartAccountClient()` method to create create the client.
-Below is an example of how you can use your own version of gas estimator if you choose to opt out of using the default gas estimator.
+For each middleware, a default exists that `SmartAccountClient` uses.
+Still, these defaults can be overridden flexibly with your custom middleware function upon the creation of the client by using `ClientMiddlewareConfig` included in `SmartAccountClientConfig` used as `createSmartAccountClient()` method to create the client.
+Below is an example of how you can use your version of the gas estimator if you opt out of using the default gas estimator.

 ```ts
 export type ClientMiddlewareConfig = Omit<